txei/txei/README.md

  - on ballot scanners to violate ballot secrecy

+First, only one in 50 voters should get a receipt with a large data payload that is not readable by humans.
+The other 49 of every 50 voters should get a small receipt indicating that they are not that 50th voter -- those voters should be able to get a copy of the last full receipt from the poll workers (or poll watchers if need be).
+Thus most voters can see with their own eyes that their receipt cannot include information on how they voted (unless it's via microdots or such covert channel techniques, but the voter can just destroy the receipt).

-The receipts printed by the ballot scanners should have only a "quote" made by a TPM's `TPM2_Quote()` function.
-TPM quotes have a specific form.
+The every-50-voters receipts printed by the ballot scanners should have only a "quote" made by a TPM's `TPM2_Quote()` function, and either the platform and endorsement certificates or URLs for them.
+TPM quotes have a very specific form.
 Some of its fields are cryptographic values that are random-looking and, if the value were fake, those could be used to encode how the voter voted.
-If however the digital signature in the quote can be verified (by an app on the voter's smartphone, say, or a poll watcher's) then none of the random-looking parts of the quote can be used for encoding how the voter voted: the signature itself would not be verifiable if it encoded actual data, and the TPM would not place actual data as the PCR values, so if the signature is valid and made with a non-extractable, restricted attestation key, then the whole quote cannot enode how the voter voted.
+If however the digital signature in the quote can be verified (by an app on the voter's smartphone, say, or a poll watcher's) as made by a TPM-resident, restricted, and certified key, then none of the random-looking parts of the quote can be used for encoding how the voter voted: the signature itself would not be verifiable if it encoded actual data, and the TPM would not place actual data as the PCR values, so if the signature is valid and made with a non-extractable, restricted attestation key, then the whole quote cannot enode how the voter voted.

 So voters can detect compromised ballot scanner attempts to violate the secrecy of their ballot via the receipt.